kxnxchukwu/LoyLap-Assessment/README.md

 ## Data structure

-These are the type definitions for each elements in the arrays that those endpoints are returning:
+These are the type definitions for each element in the arrays that those endpoints are returning:

 ```
 type PlanName = 'Free' | 'Starter' | 'Grow'